ACA Group Global Privacy Policy

 ACA Sharing of Your Information

-• Lawful basis: If ACA has a lawful basis to share Information, it may do so.
+• ACA Lawful Basis: If ACA has a lawful basis to share Information, it may do so.

-• Agents: ACA may utilize other companies and individuals to assist with ACA’s business, and such third parties have access to Information needed to perform their functions but may not use it for other purposes.
+• ACA Agents Lawful Basis: ACA may utilize other companies and individuals to assist with ACA’s business, and such third parties have access to Information needed to perform their functions but may not use it for other purposes.
 Such third parties may include the following:

-• Sub-contractors we have engaged in connection with providing Services to our clients.
+• Sub-contractors we have engaged in connection with providing Services.

 • Our professional advisers, including our attorneys and accountants.